facebookresearch/ContrastiveSceneContexts/README.md

 ### Pre-training
 Our codebase enables multi-gpu training with distributed data parallel (DDP) module in pytorch.
-To train PointContrast with 8 GPUs (batch_size=32, 4 per GPU) on a single server:
+To train ContrastiveSceneContexts with 8 GPUs (batch_size=32, 4 per GPU) on a single server:

 ```
 cd pretrain/contrastive_scene_contexts